lukebelliveau/react-reconciler-demo-2/README.md

 # React Reconciler Demo

+### NOTE:
+I have converted this to a more digestible format for learning.
+Please check out [Deact](https://github.com/lukebelliveau/deact).

 inside `src/` is a very simple implementation of React's stack reconciler, and a stand-in for ReactDOM's render() method.